 Just choose something small and waterproof.
 This is not the time for the pretty garden markers.
 You’ll use something prettier when you plant it out.

 Hopefully, soon, you’ll be saving your own seeds, but for any you don’t have, choose your favorite seed supplier.
 I love Seeds for Generations, Baker Creek and Johnny’s, but there are tons of seed suppliers out there.
-Heck, even Wal-mart has seeds.
+Hey, even Wal-mart has seeds.

 The best way to keep them at the right temp is to put them on a seedling heat mat with a thermostat.
 This is not the same thing as a heating pad.
 Don’t use a heating pad.
-You will kill the seed babies.

 You can purchase a heat mat on Amazon for around $20.